Phaulopsis imbricata

 Phaulopsis imbricata is a shrub native to South Africa.
-It is also known as Himalayan ruellia.
 Leaves are opposite, one larger than the other in each pair, usually asymmetrical at the base.
 Phaulopsis imbricata is a good fodder, the young leaves are eaten as a vegetable and the plant-ash in oil is rubbed into scarifications on the back for rheumatism in Tanganyika.
 The flowers have an unpleasant smell.
 It is filed as near-threatened by the IUCN.
 It is one of the larval host plants of the butterflies great eggfly, tiny grass blue, brown pansy, soldier pansy and marbled elf.